EXTRA VIRGIN OLIVE OIL: HOW DO YOU OPTIMISE THE EXTRACTION PROCESS?

 AEB’S CONTRIBUTION: FIELD TRIALS

-Many tests conducted at various oil mills by the AEB team in collaboration with the University of Bari (Italy) and the University of Jaén (Spain) have proven that the combination of agronomic and technological factors can have excellent results in terms of increasing yields during extraction.
+Numerous tests were carried out for experimental purposes at various oil mills by the University of Bari (Italy) and the University of Jaén (Spain), have proven that the combination of agronomic and technological factors can have excellent results in terms of increasing yields during extraction.

-Harvesting olives at the peak of their lipogenesis and using selected enzymes that only work on the pectin allows the producer to obtain not only a larger amount of oil for the same weight of harvested olives but, above all, a much more fragrant oil with bolder, more intense aromatic notes.
+Harvesting the olives at the peak of their lipogenesis in combination with the use of selected enzymes acting only on the pectic component, would allow the producer to obtain not only a larger amount of oil for the same weight of harvested olives but, above all, a much more fragrant oil with bolder, more intense aromatic notes.

-The data collected in the field has clearly shown that the use of exogenous enzymes significantly increases the malaxing and centrifugal efficiency of the entire process.
-In particular, a considerable difference emerged between the malaxing carried out with or without exogenous pectolytic enzymes: in fact, even after a few minutes from adding the enzyme, the oil starts to surface above the paste during malaxing, a phenomenon which – without the use of enzymes – only happens from halfway through the malaxing process.
+The data collected from the experimental tests showed that, with the use of exogenous enzymes, it would be possible to increase the efficiency of the whole process of malaxing and centrifugation.
+The data collected by the universities showed a considerable difference emerged between the malaxing carried out with or without exogenous pectolytic enzymes: in fact, even after a few minutes from adding the enzyme, the oil starts to surface above the paste during malaxing, a phenomenon which – without the use of enzymes – only happens from halfway through the malaxing process.